 In addition to these networks, many PBS stations provide video description on their programming voluntarily.

-Beginning July 1, 2018, the affiliates of ABC, CBS, Fox, and NBC in the top 50 markets and the top 5 non-broadcast networks will be required to provide an increased 87.5 hours per quarter.
+Beginning July 1, 2018, the affiliates of ABC, CBS, Fox, and NBC in the top 50 markets and the new top 5 non-broadcast networks will be required to provide an increased 87.5 hours per quarter.